Electronic identification: Switzerland

 an eID-concept had been developed by the authorities, yet experts criticized its technology part.

 The law was accepted by the Swiss parliament on 29 September 2019.
 It would have updated current legislation and would have continued to allow private companies or public organizations to issue eIDs if certified by a new federal authority.
 However, an optional referendum called for a public vote on this issue in the weeks until Sunday, 7 March 2021.
 The vote resulted in 35.6% Yes and 64.4% No, rejecting the proposed new law.

+In 2025, a revised version of the law was approved by the public with the eID becoming available in 2026.

 SwissSign might develop the SwissID further, to make it compatible with future E-ID regulations.

 Sweden

-The most widespread electronic identification in Sweden is issued by banks and called BankID.
+The most widespread electronic identification in Sweden is issued by banks and called BankID (different than Norwegian BankID).
 The BankID may be in the form of a certificate file on disk, on card or on smart phones.
 The latter (Swedish mobile BankID service) was used by 84 percent of the Swedish population in 2019.
 A Mobile BankID login does not require a fee since the service is provided by banks rather than mobile operators.
 It can be used both for authentication within various apps and web services on the same smart phone, and also for web pages on other devices.
 It also supports fingerprint and face recognition authentication on compatible iOS and Android devices.

 Electronic IDs are used for secure web login to Swedish authorities, banks, health centers (allowing people to see their medical records and prescriptions and book doctors visits), and companies such as pharmacies.
 Mobile BankID also allows the Swish mobile payment service, utilized by 78 percent of the Swedish population in 2019, at first mainly for payments between individuals.
 BankID was previously used for university applications and admissions, but this was prohibited by Swedbank since universities utilized the system for distribution of their own student logins.
 Increasingly, BankID is used as an added security for signing contracts.

+Usage of eID systems in Europe

+The adoption of eIDs varies per EU Member State.
+While some countries mainly rely on government eID systems, others have dominant private or public-private systems, like eIDs managed by banks.
+The table below provides an overview over eID adoption in various countries.